 We have historically invested significant cash in capital expenditures for our resort operations, and we expect to continue to invest in the future.
 Current capital expenditure levels will primarily include investments that allow us to maintain our high quality standards, as well as certain incremental discretionary improvements at our six ski resorts, our retail/rental business as well as throughout our owned lodging properties.
 Additionally, with the acquisition of Northstar-at-Tahoe to our ski resort portfolio, we are investing significantly in this resort property in the near term to enhance the guest experience.
 We evaluate additional discretionary capital improvements based on an expected level of return on investment.
 We currently anticipate we will spend approximately \$88 million to \$98 million of resort capital expenditures for calendar year 2011 excluding Northstar-at-Tahoe, and an additional \$28 million to \$32 million related to Northstar-at-Tahoe.
 Included in these capital expenditures are approximately \$40 million to \$44 million excluding Northstar-at-Tahoe, and an additional \$4 million to \$6 million related to Northstar-at-Tahoe, which are necessary to maintain appearance and level of service appropriate to our resort operations, including routine replacement of snow grooming equipment and rental fleet equipment.
-Approximately \$33 million to spend in the remainder of calendar year 2011.
-Discretionary expenditures for calendar year 2011 as of July 31, 2011, leaving approximately \$83 million to \$97 million to spend in the remainder of calendar year 2011.
-Discretionary expenditures for calendar year 2011 include a new high speed chairlift to serve Beaver Creek mountain; a new on-mountain fine dining restaurant at Vail; development of significant new functionality for Epic Mix for use at all six of our resorts; renovations at certain owned lodging properties; expansion of terrain at Northstar-at-Tahoe, including a new high speed chairlift; a new on-mountain dining venue at Northstar-at-Tahoe and renovation of the commercial village at Northstar-at-Tahoe to bring in a new tenant mix.
+Approximately \$33 million was spent for capital expenditures, including Northstar-at-Tahoe, in calendar year 2011 as of July 31, 2011, leaving approximately \$83 million to \$97 million to serve Beaver Creek mountain; a new on-mountain fine dining restaurant at Vail; development of significant new functionality for Epic Mix for use at all six of our resorts; renovations at certain owned lodging properties; expansion of terrain at Northstar-at-Tahoe, including a new high speed chairlift; a new on-mountain dining venue at Northstar-at-Tahoe and renovation of the commercial village at Northstar-at-Tahoe to bring in a new tenant mix.
 We currently plan to utilize cash on hand, borrowings available under our Credit Agreement and/or cash flow generated from future operations to provide the cash necessary to execute our capital plans.
 Additionally, we do not expect to make any significant income tax payments for the remainder of calendar year 2011 due to accelerated tax deductions on capital expenditures that are expected to be placed in service by calendar year end 2011 combined with estimated tax losses generated from operations through calendar year end (the Company files its tax returns on a calendar year basis), subject to a settlement of the dispute with the IRS over the utilization of NOLs previously discussed.